 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.

 If we make a final offer, we will also ask you for the following:

 Data processors are third parties who provide elements of our recruitment service for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

 If you use our online application system, you will provide the requested information to Vacancy Filler who provide this online service for us.
 Once you click ‘apply now’ you will be taken to Vacancy Filler’s website and they will hold the information you submit but we will have access to it.
 Read Vacancy Filler’s Privacy Notice.

-Information generated throughout the assessment process, for example, interview notes, is retained by us for six months following the closure of the process.
+Information generated throughout the assessment process, for example, interview notes, is retained by us for three years following the closure of the process.